 What ultimately made me feel better was coming to peace that whatever happened during the rental was out of my control.
 I mentally came to grips with the possibility that someone could total our RV.
 This actually made me feel quite better because I thought about it a bit more rationally.

-If someone wrecked our RV then we’d simply file an insurance claim and move on (but nothing ending up happening during any of our rentals).
+If someone wrecked our RV then we’d simply file an insurance claim and move on.
+Of course, nothing ending up happening during any of our rentals, but we had the peace of mind.

 The Learning Curve of Running a Business